Halo Logo

 Be courteous and helpful to clients, staff, and members of the public alike.

-Dress code to be respected.
+Dress code to be respected at all times.

-No smoking on site
+No smoking on site.

 All non-work-related phone calls and conversations to be conducted during breaks.